Hyperlink-London/.github/profile/README.md

 ## Overview

-Hyperlink London is a student-led organization based at Queen Mary University of London, dedicated to pioneering the future of transportation through the development of Hyperloop technology.
+Hyperlink London is a student-led organisation based at Queen Mary University of London, dedicated to pioneering the future of transportation through the development of Hyperloop technology.
 Our multidisciplinary team comprises over 70 talented individuals from various academic backgrounds and universities across London, all united by a shared vision to revolutionize high-speed travel.

 ## Mission